Priyanka-/ImageSearch/README.md

  - collection view UI
  - local storage

+This project uses Google Image search API(https://developers.google.com/image-search/v1/jsondevguide) to do image search.

 I would like to acknowledge using Apache 2.0 licensed Isaac library(https://github.com/linkedin/Isaac/) to parse JSON into data models for this project.